Naphees-7667/Chat-Now/README.md

-# ✨ Chatify - A Full Stack Realtime Chat Application ✨
+# ✨ Chat-Now - A Full Stack Realtime Chat Application ✨

 ## 🌟 Overview

-Chatify is a feature-rich, full-stack chat application designed to provide seamless real-time communication.
-Built using modern technologies, Chatify ensures secure, efficient, and user-friendly interactions with a visually appealing design.
+Chat-Now is a feature-rich, full-stack chat application designed to provide seamless real-time communication.
+Built using modern technologies, Chat-Now ensures secure, efficient, and user-friendly interactions with a visually appealing design.

 ## 🛠️ Tech Stack